 Others also arrested

-Hoa is among a group of activists arrested before the Tet new year celebration including Tran Thi Nga, who was accused of propagandizing against the administration under Article 88 of the penal code.
+Hoa, who blogged and produced videos for RFA, is among a group of activists arrested before the Tet new year celebration including Tran Thi Nga, who was accused of propagandizing against the administration under Article 88 of the penal code.

 Nga is well known for defending the rights of Vietnamese migrant workers and victims of government land grabs.